-Online Colleges in California
+Online Colleges in California (CA): Overview

 According to the California Postsecondary Education Commission (cpec.ca.gov, 2012), the 20 careers in California with the largest projected growth by 2014 all require formal training above the high school level.
 Furthermore, the Public Policy Institute of California (ppic.org, 2009) calculates that two of every five jobs will require a college education by 2025.
 This statistic is particularly alarming, as the institute estimates that less than one-third of California’s working-age adults will possess a degree by then.